Susmithajob/Help_Center/README.md

 # Help Center Card Management
 This project is a Help Center Card Management application built with the MERN (MongoDB, Express.js, React, Node.js) stack.
-It allows users to create, search, and display help center cards with details such as title, description, and link.
+It allows users to create, search, and display help center cards with details such as title, description

 # Features